IShuvaloff/IShuvaloff/README.md

 - 👋 Hi, I’m Ilya Shuvalov.
 - 👀 I’m interested in tennis, sap-serfing and web-developing.
-- 🌱 I’m currently learning frontend-development.
+- 🌱 I’m currently learning and working on frontend-development.
 - 💞️ I’m looking to collaborate on interesting projects to change the world:)
 - 📫 How to reach me: i.a.shuvalov@gmail.com / +7-929-541-56-52 (Telegram/WhatsApp)